 The pre-zoning and annexation of the subject site will not cause the ground to be disturbed.
-However, subsequent projects on previously undisturbed lands would cause ground disturbing activities that will occur as a result of this subsequent project, the measures within the Master Environmental Impact Report SCH No. 2012111015 for the Fresno General Plan, Mitigation Monitoring Checklist to address archaeological resources, paleontological resources, and human remains will be employed to guarantee that should archaeological and/or animal fossil material be encountered during project excavations, then work shall stop immediately; and, that qualified professionals in the respective field are contacted and consulted in order to ensure that the activities of the proposed project will not involve physical demolition, destruction, relocation, or alteration of historic, archaeological, or paleontological resources.
+However, subsequent projects on previously undisturbed lands would cause ground disturbing activities that will occur as a result of this subsequent project and the measures within the Master Environmental Impact Report SCH No. 2012111015 for the Fresno General Plan, Mitigation Monitoring Checklist to address archaeological resources, paleontological resources, and human remains will be employed to guarantee that should archaeological and/or animal fossil material be encountered during project excavations, then work shall stop immediately; and, that qualified professionals in the respective field are contacted and consulted in order to ensure that the activities of the proposed project will not involve physical demolition, destruction, relocation, or alteration of historic, archaeological, or paleontological resources.

 The project specific mitigation measure calls for the City of Fresno to notify and consult with the Dumma Wo Wah Tribal Government if human remains or artifacts are discovered.
+To date there has been no response from the tribe.